JoDesMontagnes/RemoteRadiator/README.md

 # RemoteRadiator
-Embended software on stm32F103 wich control a radiator
+Embedded software on stm32F103 wich control a radiator